 Intelligence is changing.
 It’s no longer about what you know, but how fast you can find the knowledge, how well you can use it, and what you can create with it.

 Work is changing.
-Jobs are being destroyed by automation.
+Jobs are being eliminated by automation.
 New jobs are being created by technology.
-Everyone has to be an innovator and creator and problem solver.
+Most are being asked to be an innovator and creator and problem solver.
 Gone are the days of following marching orders and climbing the ladder.

 Learning is always a social process.
 It has been and continues to be driven by real human interaction and social connections (even though many of those connections are now happening in an online space).